antybubbs/kaya/CONTRIBUTING.md

 # Contributing to Kaya

 Thanks for taking the time to contribute to Kaya.
+If you are reading this, i would assume you want to contribute - thank you!

 Kaya is an actively developed, self-hosted infrastructure operations platform.
 Contributions are welcome, including bug fixes, documentation, UI improvements, integrations and new features.